druce/druce.github.io/_posts/2016-07-08-a-fun-3d-visualization-of-the-financial-twittersphere.md

 categories:
   - Uncategorized
 ---
-Here&#8217;s a fun little update of that [visualization of the financial Twittersphere I posted in May](/2016/05/the-top-100-people-to-follow-to-discover-financial-news-on-twitter-april-2016/).
+Here’s a fun little update of that [visualization of the financial Twittersphere I posted in May](/2016/05/the-top-100-people-to-follow-to-discover-financial-news-on-twitter-april-2016/).
 This one is in 3D, you can zoom (with scroll wheel) and drag it around (with mouse, also see controls in top right).

 It might take a minute to load up, not work too well on older computers/browsers.
 Just wait out/ignore any popups, warnings about script on page running slowly.
 If the iframe below is wonky, try [this full-page version](https://plot.ly/~drucev/94/network-of-follows/).
 <!--more-->